gem5/website/_pages/documentation/reporting_problems.md

 Once you believe you have gathered enough information about your problem.
 Then feel free to report it.

-* If you have reason to believe your problem is a bug then please report the issue on gem5's [Jira Issue Tracking system](https://gem5.atlassian.net).
+* If you have a reason to believe your problem is a bug then please report the issue on gem5's [GitHub issues](https://github.com/gem5/gem5/issues).
 **Please include any information which may aid in someone else reproducing this bug on their system**.
 Include the command line argument used, any relevant system information (as a minimum, what OS are you using, and how